VinodhThiagarajan86/TumbleWeed/README.md

 TumbleWeed
 ==========

 Grails HTTP Builder .
-Using Groovy HTTP Builder
+Using Groovy HTTP Builder extension.
+This is a simple GET example.